 The basement floor of this addition, similarly dimly lit and filled with bookstacks, in a back corner contained a small cinder block walled room and inside was just a single-person cot with a simple brown, 3-inch pad.
 The theory was that it was perhaps for women library staff that just needed to have a lie down.

-I spent most of senior year tucked away in a rented carol on the dark first floor next to the history section.
-There was one spotlight somewhere along the bookcase row next to my carol, and hardly ever did I see anyone in the stacks.
+I spent most of senior year tucked away in a rented carrel on the dark first floor next to the history section.
+There was one spotlight somewhere along the bookcase row next to my carrel, and hardly ever did I see anyone in the stacks.
 It really felt deserted.
-The only window to this floor was on the back wall in someone else’s carol.
+The only window to this floor was on the back wall in someone else’s carrel.
 One person could look out at the remaining stone arch of the greenhouse.
 The light from this window, however, was hidden from the rest of the floor by the bookcases which ran parallel to the back wall.
-Looking now at the wall of windows flooding light into the new library addition, part of me ached knowing my old study carol was gone.
+Looking now at the wall of windows flooding light into the new library addition, part of me ached knowing my old study carrel was gone.
 It was time to renovate and modernize, but I wish I’d been able to do one last walk through the old space to say goodbye!